 Home Equity Loan

-This applies to homeowners who already have a home and want to finance the construction of a new one.
+Home equity loan applies to homeowners who already have a property and want to finance the construction of a new one.
 Depending on how much equity you own in your existing home, you can finance the entire construction of your new home or a part of it.

 Should You Build Your Own House in North Carolina?